Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 Since I blogged about my experience at OpenSoc I wanted to expand on the value I found in my eLearnSecuirty incident response course.
 What you will find below is a bit of a review of the course itself and the exam.

 # What to expect:
-A review based on my specific circumstances and the value I myself gained from the certification
+A review based on my specific circumstances and the value I myself gained from the certification.

+A serious alternative to training that is triple the cost.

 # What course?
 The course I signed up for was [Incident Handling & Response Professional](https://www.elearnsecurity.com/course/incident_handling_response_professional/)